seng438-winter-2024/seng438-a5-Ruvaakaan/seng438-a5-group19.md

 **Reliability Demonstration Chart:**

 For this assignment, we used the RDC-11 EXCEL worksheet.
 Initially we planned to use the SRTAT to create the RDC but we opted to use RDC-11 instead as SRTAT seemed to lack the function to create charts with different MTTF's.
 Using RDC-11 was challenging as there are a lot of things that are unclear or confusing even after reading the documentation.
-Additionally it was found to be extremely challenging to modify the limits of the boundaries as it caused a lot of errors and did not work as expected.
+Additionally it was found to be extremely challenging to modify the limits of the boundaries as it caused a lot of errors and did not work as expected, which is further worsened by the lack of proper explanation of the software.
 As it appeared impossible to scale the chart properly, we opted to instead minimize our points of data and were more selective with the dataset we used to avoid extending past the bounds.
 Doing so still provides the correct information about the data and is still a good sample of the overall failure data.

 # Comments/feedback on the lab itself:

 This lab proved to be exceptionally challenging due to the lack of explanation regarding the functionality of the tools and how they could be effectively utilized.
 The primary hurdle was encountered during the process of converting the failure data into the correct format.
 Moreover, the other failure data files provided seemed to have no discernible correlation, making it impossible to augment our selected failure data by referencing them.
 It appears that this lab, like many other components of the course, is in need of updating.
-The creation dates and last modified dates of several files indicate that they are approximately 20 years old or even older.
-This outdated content does not accurately reflect the current state of reliability testing practices, putting students at a disadvantage.
 Additionally, many of the tools featured in this lab lacked adequate documentation and were challenging to navigate.
 We believe that a comprehensive update or overhaul of these tools would greatly enhance the lab's comprehensibility and our overall learning experience.